kaidez/kaidez.com/_posts/2013-11-21-jekyll-search-post.md

 If our `testCSS` div has a `currentStyle` property attached to it, we're in oldIE.
 So use `currentStyle` to find the position property and store it's value inside `currStyle`.

 But if the `window` object has a `getComputedStyle()` method attached to it, we're in a browser other than oldIE.
-So use `getComputedStyle()` to find the position property and store it's value inside `currStyle`.
+So use `getComputedStyle()` to find the position property and store its value inside `currStyle`.

 {% prism javascript %}
 isCSSDisabled = (currStyle === 'static') ? true : false;